 Community Work Takes a Village

-The staff at G2L represent a family of dedicated professionals working together from backgrounds in anthropology, environmental science, health care, public health, public administration, social work, and more.
+G2L staff are dedicated professionals with backgrounds in anthropology, environmental science, health care, public health, public administration, social work, and more.
 We’ve brought together the diverse expertise necessary to develop wide-ranging programs and provide technical assistance to organizations and clinics.

 Community Health Worker II

-The gracious support of funders, partners, and our board of directors provides our organization and staff a powerful foundation for the hard work ahead.
+The gracious support of funders, partners, and our board of directors provides our organization a powerful foundation for the hard work ahead.

 Board of Directors